-Nel and Tom have been living in their home for nearly 10 years without any issues.
-But when two big custom homes are built on either side, the problems start flooding in.
+Nel and Tom have been living in their home for nearly 10 years without any issues but after two big custom homes are built on either side the problems start flooding in.
 Water is pouring into their basement and they don't know how to stop it.
 The homeowners are ready to blame the builders that built their neighbors' homes.
 But after taking a closer look, Mike notices that their 60-year-old house and property are in desperate need of some TLC.
 What starts as a simple foundation repair turns into damage control when Mike and his team uncover an electrical nightmare.

 Mel and Lisa bought their house 3 years ago, which at the time was only 5 years old.
 A jack of most trades, Mel did the home inspection himself and concluded the house just needed a fresh coat of paint.
 But the truth starts to seep through after a heavy storm and they discover that their exterior walls have turned to mush.
 The Holmes team has its hands full when they start to peel back the layers are shocked by what they find, a problem that threatens an entire neighborhood!

-Randy and Carleen bought a brand new house to avoid the headaches and worries of an older home.
-But they soon discover that newer doesn't always mean better.
-Since Day 1 they have had nothing but problems, and after countless attempts to contact the builder, their warranties expire leaving them on their own.
+Randy and Carleen bought a brand-new house to avoid the headaches and worries of an older home but they soon discover that newer doesn't always mean better.
+Since day one they have had nothing but problems and after countless attempts to contact the builder, their warranties expire leaving them on their own.
 Bringing in his team of pros, Mike Holmes proves that building beyond the minimum leads to maximum results.